Keith Vincent Garner: Publications and media appearances

-Garner also writes opinion pieces in the mainstream media The Sydney Morning Herald.
+Garner has also written opinion pieces in the mainstream media The Sydney Morning Herald.
 One article from 2012, supporting the community drive to protect public holidays, was widely quoted by work/life balance advocacy groups, such as the Facebook community group, Take the Time.
 Another article, marking the 2013 birth of Prince George, contrasted the life of a royal baby with that of a child born to a family struggling as part of Australia's "working poor".

 Methodist theologian Alan Walker's life and work was featured in Garner's book, The Authentic Australian Evangelist: Alan Walker, published in March, 2014.
 The release of the book was accompanied by an address at Wesley Church on 13 March 2014.
 In his address, Garner said Walker, called "the conscience of the nation" by the former Governor-General, Bill Hayden, "will always be remembered for his strong Christian leadership … and a preparedness to stand beside the most vulnerable and disadvantaged no matter the personal cost.
 He also had a willingness to take a stand on what were then unpopular causes, but which later became orthodox thinking.”
 The address is available on DVD.
+This book cannot be found.
+Keith Garner gave sermon on Alan Walker in 2013.